baobabsoluciones/cornflow/_sources/main/architecture.rst.txt

 Retrieve schema:

 #.
 Client asks Cornflow for the schema to a problem.
 #.
-Cornflow asks Airflow for the schema of a problem.
+If Cornflow does not know it: it asks Airflow for the schema of a problem.
 #.
 Airflow returns the schema if it exists.

 Get instance data: